-- It is very important for you to prove that a doctor-patient relationship was well established during the time when the doctor gave you a poor advice, which resulted in a wrong treatment.
-In other words, you will need to provide substantial evidence, which would prove that it was actually your doctor, who consulted you on the matter.
+- It is essential for you to prove that a doctor-patient relationship was well established when the doctor gave you poor advice, which resulted in an unfair treatment.
+In other words, you will need to provide substantial evidence, which would prove that it was your doctor, who consulted you on the matter.

-- It is also important to provide the evidence of medical malpractice on the part of the healthcare practitioner.
-This means that you will need to make sure that you have ample evidence, which would point out that the doctor was in fact negligent – did not hear you out, did not look at your patient's chart and did not ask you about the symptoms you may be experiencing.
+- It is also essential to provide evidence of medical malpractice on the part of the healthcare practitioner.
+This means that you will need to make sure that you have ample evidence, which would point out that the doctor was, in fact negligent – did not hear you out, did not look at your patient's chart, and did not ask you about the symptoms you may be experiencing.

 - It will not be enough to prove that the doctor was simply negligent.
 It is also necessary to prove that his negligence made matters worse.
 This means that the doctor's advice made your condition worsen.

 If you can prove these three things, you may just have a case of medical negligence on your hands.
 There are plenty of reasons why it may have happened.